The Modules function in Canvas

 Important to know:

-- When you publish the module again, all the contents linked in the module will be published, even if the content was unpublished before you unpublished the module.
-This will make publishing of content easier since you don’t have to publish the pages individually, but please make sure that you only publish what you intend to publish.
+- When you publish the module again, all the content in the module will be published, even if the content was unpublished before you unpublished the module.
+This will make publishing of content easier since you don't have to publish the pages individually, but please make sure that you only publish what you intend to publish.

 Date locked module

-A date locked module is visible for the students, including all of the content titles of the module, but the students can’t open the content until the selected date.
+A date locked module is visible for the students, including all of the content headings of the module, but the students can’t open the content until the selected date.
 In order to date lock a module, click the button showing three dots and choose “Edit”.